waspy71/javascript_info/1. The JavaScript language/2. JavaScript Fundamentals/README.md

   - inside `body` element: `<script> your code here </script>`
   - as meta tag with source attribute inside head: `<script src="/path/to/script.js"></script>`
-  - we can also attach multiple scripts each in separate script tag -put ONLY the simplest scripts in HTML and more complex in separate files sos that they can be stored in cashe and be reused by other webpages with same origin
+  - we can also attach multiple scripts each in separate script tag
+- put ONLY the simplest scripts in HTML and more complex in separate files so that they can be stored in cashe and be reused by other webpages with same origin
--if `src=""` is set in `<script>` tag the content inside is ignored.
+- if `src=""` is set in `<script>` tag the content inside is ignored.
 We must choose either an external `<script src="…">` or a regular `<script>` with code, but we can still use more `<script>` tags together.

 ### Exercises:
 - 1_hello_world.html